 October 23, 1977 - President Jimmy Carter makes a stop in Minnesota to visit and celebrate Hubert H. Humphrey with a signing of bill that will name the newest building of the Health Education and Welfare Department after Senator Humphrey.

-October 26, 1977 - Economist and author John Kenneth Galbraith speaks before the National Town Hall meeting.
-The moderator is J. Anthony Lewis of the New York Times.
-National Town Hall Meeting
+October 26, 1977 - A Midday broadcast of economist and author John Kenneth Galbraith speaking before the National Town Hall meeting.
+Speech topics include inflation and unemployment.

 November 5, 1977 - Minneapolis social activist Marv Davidov and Congressman Don Fraser of Minneapolis, speaking to a group of DFL activists from the 1st and 4th Districts.
 Davidov and Fraser discuss the effectiveness of working for social change within and outside of established political parties.
 The two compared political philosophies, and how they pursue similar goals through different means.